arpa2/tlspool/doc/pkcs11.rst

 The local identity mapping comes down to:

-*  The NAI serves as a key, mapped to lowercase where parts are case-insensitive; this means that the entire NAI is mapped to lowercase, since usernames are also case-insensitive under ARPA2.
-The NAI is derived from the available attributes as specified below.
+*  The DoNAI serves as a key, mapped to lowercase where parts are case-insensitive; this means that the entire DoNAI is mapped to lowercase, since usernames are also case-insensitive under ARPA2.
+The DoNAI is derived from the available attributes as specified below.
 *  The value is basically a search structure fit for PKCS #11.
 Part of it is the ``CKA_ID`` attribute that is also used to locate the private or